jeskew/amazon-es-php/README.md

 [![Build Status](https://travis-ci.org/jeskew/amazon-es-php.svg?branch=master)](https://travis-ci.org/jeskew/amazon-es-php)

-This package provides a signing handler for use with the official Elasticsearch-PHP (`elasticsearch/elasticsearch`) client.
+This package provides a signing handler for use with the official Elasticsearch-PHP (`elasticsearch/elasticsearch`) or Opensearch-PHP (`opensearch-project/opensearch-php`) client.
 By default, the handler will load AWS credentials from the environment and send requests using a RingPHP cURL handler.

+The search library package must be installed separately.
+The documentation below will use Elasticsearch-PHP in the examples, but both libraries should be pretty identical.

 ## Basic Usage